Positive Education has been integrated across Primary and Secondary with particular focus on Character Strengths.

 Learning about Positive Education

-Mr Brad Goerling and Mr Andrew Lincoln are leading the Staff Development Group in this area, which is working on the inclusion of Positive Education principles into our daily school programmes.
+Mr Brad Goerling and Mr Andrew Lincoln are leading the Staff Development Group in this area, which is working on the inclusion of Positive Education principles into our daily school programs.
 Staff have undertaken numerous professional development sessions based on Positive Education to ensure principles can be integrated effectively.

 Applying the principles

-There are six elements to the Positive Education model and the School aims to apply these at different year levels.Some of the programmes that have been implemented include Positive Sports Coaching, Rock and Water, Friendology and Goal Setting Strategies.
-The BCGS designed Strengths Programme encourages students to explore their VIA Character Strengths.
+There are six elements to the Positive Education model and the School aims to apply these at different year levels.Some of the programs that have been implemented include Positive Sports Coaching, Rock and Water, Friendology and Goal Setting Strategies.
+The BCGS designed Strengths Program encourages students to explore their VIA Character Strengths.
 This is based on Wellbeing theory, which holds that people are energised and are enthused when they use their strengths, and are also challenged and engaged by developing their lessor strengths.